Frequently Asked Questions

 the Saints."

-However, we do not believe, as is commonly held today, that the
+However, the view that is commonly held today, that the

 Christian life can be characterized by long-term backsliding and

-carnality, for the Bible makes a clear distinction between those who
+carnality, is dangerous, for the Bible makes a clear distinction between those who

 truly know Him and those who merely profess: "Whoever abides in Him does not sin" [i.e., does not practice or continue in sin].
 "Whoever sins has neither seen Him nor